NOTE: All dollar amounts are in Canadian funds

 Put together your Fringe company and create your company name.

-Select your material (theatre, improv, dance, musical, etc.).
+Select or create your material (theatre, improv, dance, musical, etc.).

 Submit your Winnipeg Fringe application fee if you are drawn in the lottery.